Outgoing Subrecipient Agreements

-- Subrecipients will be informed that the source of funds is federal.
+- Identify whether the source of funds is federal.
 In addition, the agreement will provide the name of the federal agency, the award number, the award title, and the Catalog of Federal Assistance (CFDA) number, if known.
 If the CFDA number is not known at the time the subrecipient agreement is negotiated, the subrecipient will be informed of the CFDA number as soon as the university obtains that information.

-- Subrecipients will comply with the applicable cost principles, i.e., OMB Circular A-21 for educational institutions, OMB Circular A-87 for state and local governments, and OMB Circular A-122 for nonprofit organizations.
+- Compliance with applicable cost principles, i.e., 2 CFR 200, OMB Circular A-21, A-87 for state and local governments, and A-122 for nonprofit organizations.

-- Subrecipients shall comply with applicable federal administrative standards, i.e., OMB Circular A-110 for educational institutions, hospitals, and other nonprofit organizations, OMB Circular A-102 for state and local governments and tribal governments.
+- Compliance with applicable federal administrative standards, i.e., 2 CFR 200, OMB Circular A-110 for educational institutions, hospitals, and other nonprofit organizations, OMB Circular A-102 for state and local governments and tribal governments.

-- Subrecipients shall comply with applicable federal audit requirements, i.e., OMB Circular A-133 for state and local governments and nonprofit organizations.
+- Compliance with applicable federal audit requirements, i.e., 2 CFR 200, OMB Circular A-133 for state and local governments and nonprofit organizations.

-- Subrecipients shall allow access to records by federal government representatives.
+- Access to records shall be allowed by federal government representatives.

-- Subrecipients shall certify compliance with applicable federal regulations as required in the federal award to the university.
+- Certification of compliance with applicable federal regulations as required in the federal award to the university.

 All negotiations concerning the terms of the agreement will be conducted by ORSP staff.